Ralf-A/Cosmos-Oddysey-Webapp/README.md

 - **Step 1**: Run the command `dotnet run`.
 - **Step 2**: Alternatively, press start on `Startup.cs` in your IDE.

+# Achievements with this project
+- My first time using .NET and C#
+- First time using Docker to create an app with frontend, backend and database instances and doing DevOps practices
+- Getting more comfortable with React.js

 # Undone work
 - Tests for API - tested only using curl and postman and manual blackbox testing
 - Exception handling for API could be better